OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 ioctls, `FPGA_FME_PORT_RELEASE`, which releases given Port from PF; and `FPGA_FME_PORT_ASSIGN`, which assigns Port back to PF.
 Once the Port is released from the PF, it can be assigned to the VF through the SR-IOV interfaces provided by PCIe driver.

-(Refer to "FPGA Virtualization" for more details).
+For more information, refer to "FPGA Virtualization".

 ### FME Platform Module Device Driver Functions ###